 The University welcomes students from other countries to engage in graduate study leading to master's and doctoral degrees.
 This school is authorized under federal law to enroll nonimmigrant alien students.

-In addition to any application form required by sponsoring agencies, ALL international student applicants must complete and submit an official International Student Application.
+In addition to any application form required by sponsoring agencies, ALL international student applicants must complete and submit an online application.
 Each application must be supported by the submission of official college/university transcripts of all previous marks or grades, an International Student Financial Affidavit, and required standard test scores, as determined by the University.

-Admitted international graduate students who are offered University funding associated with their assignment to instruction support (teaching assistants, etc.) must have a TOEFL score of 600 or above and also be certified by the chair of their department to be competent to conduct classroom discussion before they can be authorized to teach classes or laboratories where the language of instruction is English.
-If their TOEFL score is less than 600 (less than 90 on the American Language Institute of Georgetown University exam or the Michigan Test of English language proficiency), they must pass the Test of Spoken English with a score of 50 and also be certified by their department chair to be competent to conduct classroom or laboratory discussion.
+Admitted international graduate students who are offered University funding associated with their assignment to instruction support (teaching assistants, etc.) must have a TOEFL score of 100 on the internet based exam or above and also be certified by the chair of their department to be competent to conduct classroom discussion before they can be authorized to teach classes or laboratories where the language of instruction is English.
+If their TOEFL score is less than 100 (less than 90 on the American Language Institute of Georgetown University exam or the Michigan Test of English language proficiency), they must pass the Test of Spoken English with a score of 50 and also be certified by their department chair to be competent to conduct classroom or laboratory discussion.

-The University operates an International Student Office which provides all newly admitted students pre-arrival information, an orientation program upon their arrival, and continuing counsel on personal matters and University procedures.
+The University operates an International Student and Scholar Services Office which provides all newly admitted students pre-arrival information, an orientation program upon their arrival, and continuing counsel on personal matters and University procedures.

 The University offers no general scholarship program for the support of international graduate students.
 Applicants may wish to investigate the availability of financial assistance from various organizations such as the Institute of International Education, the Asian Foundation, the African Graduate Fellowship Program, or the Latin American Scholarship Program of American Universities.
 They may wish to inquire into the prospects of such awards with the Educational Attache of the U.S. Consulate, with the Education Office of their government, or through literature available at the Office of the U.S. Information Service.